 - (a) Each of the Council or Committee members (as the case may be) for the time being entitled to receive notice of a meeting shall be given notice that a meeting is to be held by Teleconference and is entitled to be linked for the purposes of participating in such a meeting.
 Notice that a meeting will be held by teleconference may be given by telephone or by other electronic means; - (b) Throughout the Teleconference Meeting each participant and the person acting as a secretary must be able to hear each of the other participants taking part; - (c) At the beginning of the Teleconference Meeting each participant must acknowledge his or her presence for the purpose of that meeting to all the others taking part; - (d) A participant may not leave the Teleconference Meeting by disconnecting his or her telephone or other means of communication without first obtaining the Chair's express consent.
-Accordingly, a participant shall be conclusively presumed to have been present and to have formed part of the quorum at all times during the Teleconference Meeting unless he or she leaves the meeting with the Chair's express consent; and

-(e) Minutes of the proceedings at the Teleconference Meeting shall be sufficient evidence of those proceedings and of the observance of all necessary formalities, once the minutes of the meeting is approved in accordance with Clause 19.
+Accordingly, a participant shall be conclusively presumed to have been present and to have formed part of the quorum at all times during the Teleconference Meeting unless he or she leaves the meeting with the Chair's express consent; and - (e) Minutes of the proceedings at the Teleconference Meeting shall be sufficient evidence of those proceedings and of the observance of all necessary formalities, once the minutes of the meeting is approved in accordance with Clause 19. - (f) A Teleconference Meeting includes a meeting where some members are able to attend in person and others are connected by telecommunication or electronic means.